mobify/mobify-code-style/css/Readme.md

 At most, go no more than 4 levels deep.

-### Code Like it's 2020

-Because we use Autoprefixer, we are able to write our code as if all our properties are fully supported.
-When compiled, Autoprefixer will of course convert any properties that have special requirements as far as compatibility is concerned and add prefixes to them as needed.

-That includes things like Flexbox, CSS3 properties, and many more!

-This also means that we SHOULD NOT be using mixins for prefixing!

-Remember that Autoprefixer uses data from caniuse.com to determine what will be output - so properties that don't have enough browser support should probably still be avoided (or at least used with extreme caution).

 ### Global vs. Local Variables/Mixins

 Any `$variable` that is used in more than one file should be placed in the `/vellum/variables.scss` file.
 Others should be placed at the top of the file in which they're used.